mrzealot/preprocessor/_posts/2020-08-07-yuval-noah-harari-homo-deus.md

 1. Science is converging on an all-encompassing dogma, which says that organisms are algorithms, and life is data processing.
 2. Intelligence is decoupling from consciousness.
 3. Non-conscious but highly intelligent algorithms may soon know us better than we know ourselves.

+## Összefoglalás

+- "Historians study the past not in order to repeat it, but in order to be liberated from it."
+    - nem is főleg jósolni próbálunk, hanem az eddigieket számba véve meglátni, hogy egyáltalán mik a lehetőségeink
+    - hátha így jobban sikerülne kitörni abból az mederből, amibe születtünk
+        - mind természetesnek vesszük a körülményeinket
+        - és csak egy valag tanulással/olvasással/utazással/stb. nyílik ki a szemünk
+    - egy path-dependence lecke a pázsitokon keresztül
+        - "This was when a new rite was added to the suburban liturgy." --> eljutott a középosztályhoz is
+        - "You are of course still free to do it.
+But you are also free to shake off the cultural cargo bequeathed to you..."